 Jasmine E. McNealy studies information, communication, and technology with a view toward influencing law and policy.
-Her research focuses on privacy, online media, and communities.
-She holds a PhD in Mass Communication with and emphasis in Media Law, and a J.D. from the University of Florida, and a Bachelor of Science degree in both Journalism and Afro-American studies from the University of Wisconsin.
-McNealy was recently named a Data Society Research Institute Fellow.
+Her research focuses on privacy, online media and communities.
+She is an associate professor in the Department of Telecommunication in the College of Journalism and Communications.

 Media Law and Policy